at-silva/kong-static-files-plugin/README.md

 ## Features

-- **Dynamic Content Hosting**: Serve textual metadata files directly from Kong, allowing you to manage and update them easily.
+- **Dynamic Content Hosting**: Serve textual metadata files like `robots.txt`, `AssetLinks.json`, `apple-app-site-association` and `ads.txt` directly from Kong, allowing you to manage and update them easily.

 - **Customizable Content Types**: You can specify the `Content-Type` for each metadata file, ensuring compatibility with various web services and browsers.